MicrosoftDocs/sdk-api/sdk-api-src/content/icftypes/index.md

 ## -description

-This header is used by Windows Firewall Technologies.
+This header is used by ics.
 For more information, see:

 - [Windows Firewall Technologies](../_ics/index.md)